Smokin'! Wood Smoked BBQ, Kosher Certified by Rabbi Shelaim Furst

 half a 3 lb chicken, dry rubbed and smoked, melt-in-the-mouth tender

 dry rubbed and smoked, juicy and delicious.
-Served either dry or dipped in my sister's BBQ sauce recipe, when we have it in stock (we run out frequently)
+Normally served dry , but may be ordered dipped in my sister's BBQ sauce recipe, when we have it in stock (we run out frequently)

-Dinosaur Bone (long bone short ribs) or braised boneless short ribs: $29.95
+Dinosaur Bone (long bone short ribs) Not currently available!

 Frequently out of this one, as the prices keep increasing and it's no longer a good value.
 Still, we keep trying, hoping to get some especially meaty short ribs like we originially were able to source.
 Lately, not a lot of luck, at a price that makes them worthwhile